-As a law professor at the Tel Aviv University, Gross’ main focus area is human rights.
-His research focuses mainly on human rights in the context of the Israeli occupation, social rights (particularly the right to health), and discrimination on the basis of sexual orientation and gender identity.
+Law professor at Tel Aviv University whose research focuses mainly on human rights in the context of the Israeli occupation, social rights (particularly the right to health), and discrimination on the basis of sexual orientation and gender identity.
 Previously, Gross has been a board member of “Gisha” (a legal center protecting the freedom of movement of Palestinians); a volunteer legal adviser for the Association for Gays, Lesbians, Bisexuals, and Transgenders in Israel; and a member of a council for the rights of children of migrant workers.

 Attorney Kochavi Shemesh

-Shemesh was born in Baghdad in 1944, and came to Israel in 1950, living with his family in poverty-stricken neighborhoods in Jerusalem.
+Born in Baghdad in 1944, he came to Israel in 1950 and grew up in poverty-stricken neighborhoods in Jerusalem.
 In 1971, along with a few others, he founded the Black Panthers movement and served as its official spokesperson.
-When he was 60 he completed his law studies and has been working as an attorney for the past 8 years.
+When he was 60 he completed his law studies and has been working as an attorney for the past eight years.

 Dr. Sarah Hazan

-Dr. Sarah Hazan is a lecturer at Bar Ilan University’s department of social work and co-founder of the social work studies program for the ultra-Orthodox community in Jerusalem.
+Lecturer at Bar Ilan University’s department of social work and co-founder of the program in social work for the ultra-Orthodox community in Jerusalem.
 Hazan is also a psychotherapist and an instructor in Bar Ilan’s psychotherapy program, and a member of “Psychoactive” (mental health professionals for human rights).

 Mr. Shaul Givoli

-In the past 15 years, Givoli has been the Executive Director of the Council for Peace and Security, a position in which he also worked with ACRI.
-He is a Brigadier General (res.) in the Israeli military and a Major General (ret.) in the Israeli police.
+A Brigadier General (res.) in the Israeli military and a Major General (ret.) in the Israeli police, for the past 15 years Givoli has been the Executive Director of the Council for Peace and Security.
 While serving as the Chief Officer of the Police Education Corps, he began the tradition of a “human rights day” in the police.

 Mr. Momo Mahadav